 Nadar opened his first photography studio in 1854.
 Six years later he moved it to 35 Boulevard des Capucines, a large space that his colleagues—photographers Gustave Le Gray and the Bisson brothers—had vacated.
 Nadar left the studio's operation to others but continued to entertain friends and intellectuals there.
 In 1874 his son, Paul Nadar, became the manager.
 Paul carried on his father's innovative spirit, continuing to experiment, exploring artificial lighting and methods for animating still pictures.

-To view specific works by Dumas in the collection, contact the museum's Works on Paper Study Center for an appointment.
+To view specific works by Nadar in the collection, contact the Museum's Works on Paper Study Center for an appointment.